-Endometriosis is a condition where tissue resembling the uterus lining grows outside the uterus, such as on the ovaries or fallopian tubes.
+Endometriosis is a condition where tissue resembling the uterus lining grows outside of the uterus.
 With bladder endometriosis, this tissue grows inside or on the surface of the bladder.
 Bladder endometriosis can cause bladder pain.

-In this article, we look at the symptoms, diagnosis, and treatment of bladder endometriosis.
-We also discuss other forms of bladder pain and interstitial cystitis, which can have similar symptoms to bladder endometriosis.
+This article will look at the symptoms, diagnosis, and treatment of bladder endometriosis.
+It will also discuss other forms of bladder pain that can have similar symptoms.